-When changing blade, make sure to also clean upper and lower blade guards of accumulated sawdust.
-Such efforts do not, however, replace the need to check lower guard operation before each use.
+When changing the circular saw blade, make sure to also clean the upper and lower blade guards of accumulated sawdust as discussed in the Maintenance section.
+Such efforts do not replace the need to check lower guard operation before each use.